repositorioanonimo/INNoVaServ/README.md

-# Anonymized Toolkit
+# INNoVaServ Toolkit

-Executable and source code of Anonymized, a modeling environment facilitates the development of business models and process models.
+Executable and source code of INNoVaServ toolkit, a modeling environment facilitates the development of business models and process models.